lakehq/sail/README.md

 pyenv install 3.11.9

 # Set the global Python version.
+# If you do not want to set the global version, you can use the `PYENV_VERSION` environment variable
+# or the `pyenv shell` command to set the Python version for the current terminal session.
 pyenv global 3.11.9

-# Install required tools for the global Python version.
+# Install required tools for the Python version.
 pip install poetry
 ```

 The same Python version should be used in all the following sections.
-At a high level, we will use this Python interpreter to create two virtual environments,
+We will use this Python interpreter to create two virtual environments,
-one for the Spark project and the other for the framework Python examples.
+one for the Spark project and the other for the framework.

+### Java Setup

+Please install OpenJDK 17 on your host.
+You can use any widely-used OpenJDK distribution, such as [Amazon Corretto](https://aws.amazon.com/corretto/).

+It is recommended to set `JAVA_HOME` when following the instructions in the next sections.
+If the `JAVA_HOME` environment variable is not set, the Spark build script will try to find the Java installation using either
+(1) the location of `javac` (for Linux), or (2) the output of `/usr/libexec/java_home` (for macOS).

 ### Spark Setup